Next Generation Healthcare Solutions Based on Blockchain Technology and AI – Part 1

 - Clinical Trials

 Clinical trials find the effectiveness of particular drugs which cure specific diseases.
 During such trials, researchers gather and record huge information about statistics, test results, reports, etc. Blockchain technology allows health practitioner to prove the authenticity of any data registered in the system.
 It offers proof-of-existence by adding data in the form of transaction and validating the information by all connected computers.
-This allows storage of information in a secure way, making it impossible to modify the data.
-The decentralized feature lets the patients have an unparalleled control over crucial clinical data.
+This allows the storage of information in a secure way, making it impossible to modify the data.
+The decentralized feature lets the patients have unparalleled control over crucial clinical data.